adrianmusante/docker-samba/README.md

     The 'command' (if provided and valid) will be run instead of samba

 ### Environment variables

+The container can also be configured with environment variables.
+When you start the Samba image, you can adjust the configuration of the instance by passing one or more environment variables either on the docker-compose file or on the `docker run` command line.
+If you want to add a new environment variable:

 - `PUID`: Set the UID for the samba server's default user (smbuser)
 - `PGID`: Set the GID for the samba server's default user (smbuser)